How long will my order take to reach me?

 - When you smile, and we will assume you do that a lot, if your cheeks push your frames up then that is telling you they are not quite right.

 - Ideally your pupils will be near the centre of the frames, although this is not always the case with some oversized styles.

 If the width of your frame is too wide, you will find that they slide down your nose.

-If you are getting a ‘tick’ to all the above and they (crucially of course) feel naturally comfortable on your face, then you know you are onto a good thing.
+If you are not experiencing any these issues and they do indeed feel naturally comfortable, then you are probably onto a good thing.

 Frame and lens care

 What’s the best way to look after my frames and lenses?

 We want you frames to last as long as possible – better for planet and better for your pocket.
 So a few quick-fire small ‘wins’: